huffstler/RiceBowl/Android/KLWP/Black_Mountain/README.md

 #Black Mountain
-No Scrots for this one, sorry.
+No scrots for this one, sorry.